Raising of school leaving age: Netherlands

-School leaving age in Netherlands is set at 18.
+In the Netherlands, school attendance is compulsory for all children aged from 5 to 16.
+Young people aged from 16 to 18 have to get a basic qualification before leaving school.

 Poland

 The most recent occurrence of the school leaving age being raised in Poland was in 1999.
 The Polish government overhauled the country's education system, resulting in school attendance being made compulsory up to the age of 18, though there are some non-school alternatives including apprenticeships.

 Spain

 In Spain, compulsory education is enforced from the age of 6, with their school leaving age set at 16.

 United Kingdom

+England and Wales

+The current school leaving age in England is set at 16, with an additional provision requiring persons (aged 16-17), to either be in full-time (or part-time) work, or enrolled in college, or another form of post-16 education.

+In Wales, the current school leaving age is set at 16, without additional provisions.

 The school leaving age in the UK, particularly in England and Wales, has been raised numerous times.
-The first act to introduce and enforce compulsory attendance was the Elementary Education Act 1870, with school boards set up to ensure children attended school, although exemptions were made for illness and travelling distance.
+The first act to introduce and enforce compulsory attendance was the Elementary Education Act 1870 (33 & 34 Vict. c.
+75), with school boards set up to ensure children attended school, although exemptions were made for illness and travelling distance.
 Since then, the age has been raised several times, most notably to 15 through the Education Act 1944 and to 16 in 1972, along with the addition of so called "ROSLA Buildings" built as part of a school expansion scheme to cope with the extra number of students and Middle schools, the latter serving the 8-12 or 9-13 age ranges, though many have since been abolished.

+In England, the additional provisions requiring those aged above 16, to either be working, in a job or as an apprentice, or enrolled in further post-16 education, such as a college, took effect in-part from September 2014, and in-full from September 2015.
+These changes (made under the Education and Skills Act 2008) do not apply to Wales, or any other UK nation.